 Buffalo can aptly be called a college town; its 18 higher educational facilities range in curriculum from liberal arts to business to vocational training.
 The State University of New York, University at Buffalo is the largest university in the state.

-The Albright-Knox Art Gallery, Kleinhans Music Hall, Shea's Performing Arts Center and other cultural centers balance industrial practicality with aesthetic appreciation.
+The Buffalo AKG Art Museum, Kleinhans Music Hall, Shea's Performing Arts Center and other cultural centers balance industrial practicality with aesthetic appreciation.

 At stadiums and arenas, cheering the local teams is almost a prerequisite for citizenship in a town known for its enthusiasm at sporting events.
 If you're looking for fun things to do with kids, take them to a game.
 Buffalo teams cover all the bases: the NHL's Buffalo Sabres and the NFL's Buffalo Bills are the city's major league professional sports teams.
 Baseball fans can attend games by minor leaguers the Buffalo Bisons, while soccer enthusiasts can cheer on FC Buffalo.
 There's also a lacrosse team (Buffalo Bandits) and a women's ice hockey team (Buffalo Beauts).
 Celebrate a win at Anchor Bar & Restaurant with a plateful of Buffalo wings doused in its secret hot sauce.